February 26th 2024

 It may not always be possible for you to see your doctor in person.
-If you have a highly infectious disease, like COVID, or are unable to leave your home due to a condition, you may need to see a healthcare provider virtually.
+If you have a highly infectious disease or are unable to leave your home due to a condition, you may need to see a healthcare provider virtually.
 Telehealth services allow you to talk to a healthcare professional using video calls, phone calls, messaging, or another form of digital communication.

-Medicare helps pay for certain telehealth services, but there are limitations you’ll want to know about before going virtual.
-Read on to learn about Medicare eligibility for telehealth, which services are covered by Medicare, and how much you’ll pay.
+Medicare helps pay for a wide range of telehealth services, and coverage is currently broader than ever.
+Read on to learn about Medicare eligibility for telehealth, which services are covered, how audio-only visits work, and how much you'll pay.

 Telehealth services include care received over the phone or via a video call.